St Mary’s Graveyard, Martham

 - The church burial records go back to 1558 but those between 1728 and 1758 have been lost.

 - Sadly, none of the earliest burial records have surviving gravestones.
 The oldest surviving visible graves date back to 1722 & 1723 and they belong to William Creasey (1653-1722) and his wife Margaret, nee Riches (1664-1723).
 They can be found opposite the porch door.
-William was the village schoolmaster and his father, also William, was a comfortably off village grocer.
+William was the village schoolmaster.

 - The oldest person buried in the graveyard is Judith Goose, nee Dove.
 She was 104 when she died in 1954.
 She was married to Benjamin and they lived at Rose Farm, Cess.

-- An indication of the relative wealth in some sections of the community during the 19th century may be indicated by the 10 sarcophagus in the graveyard.
+- An indication of the relative wealth in some sections of the community during the 19th century may be indicated by the 10 sarcophagi in the graveyard.

 Read the strange story of ‘Base born Biggs’ HERE

 Click on any photo to zoom in and you will then be able to scroll through them using the left and right arrows.